Adityakumar118/StriverA2Z/README.md

 ## 📁 Structure

-Each topic is in a separate folder with problem-wise solutions in Python/C++/Java.
+Each topic is in a separate folder with problem-wise solutions in Python.

 ## 🚀 Usage